raspberrypilearning/butterfly-garden/en/step_4.md

 --- task ---

 Click on the green flag to check your program.
-Is **Butterfly 3** smaller than the other butterflies?
+Is the **Butterfly 3** sprite smaller than the other butterfly sprites?
 Also, is it flying behind them?

 --- no-print ---